(12.05.2023 revision of a post first published 12.11.2o13. But it never gets old.)

 Fortunately, the so-called “War on Christmas” seems to have disappeared this year.

 Proclaiming a secular assault on the religious significance of the holiday has been a seasonal tradition, just like the Macy’s Parade with Santa Claus.
-Saying “Merry Christmas” has been a staple of conservative talk show hosts for years and part of America’s political culture wars.
+Claiming that “Happy Holidays” instead of “Merry Christmas” was a betrayal of Christian America a staple of conservative talk show hosts for years and part of America’s political culture wars.

-But in fact, most religious displays are not banned.
+But in fact, most religious displays are not banned in America.
 Courts simply direct that one religion cannot be favored over another under the Constitutional protections of the First Amendment.
 Christmas displays are generally permitted as long as menorahs, Kwanzaa displays, and other seasonal symbols are also allowed.

 In other words, the “War on Christmas” is pretty much a phony war.
 But where did this all start?